PL-PA6-WVK/SimpleSocketLang/README.md

 ```terminal
 SocketLang ~ $ fact_client
 ```
- ...and Voilá, a fact about Computer Science is presented to the cleint.
+ ...and Voilá, a fact about Computer Science is presented to the client.

 5. Exiting SSLang